top of page

 To be fair - Free will deniers do not dispute that people make “high influence” choices and judgments.
 The difference between free willers is that determinists don't believe people have independent causal agency over the physical matter in our bodies and brains.
 Thus, decision-making is both deterministic and "internally caused," rather than caused by an independent top-down process from a separate consciousness.

-Thanks to Brian Klaas for his input on this cla
+Thanks to Brian Klaas for his input.

 [vi] How to explore and best interpret our past reality is addressed in the article: